 RCA was formed in 1919 to develop and control wireless communication in the United States.
-Above is a battery operated RCA Radiola 25 built in 1928
+RCA became well known for its advancements in radio technology

-Our Museum has been reconized by several local ogrinizations.
+Our Museum has been recognized by several local organizations.

 NBC Peacock was introduced in 1956.